 The other standout aside from the two you mentioned is Michigan-Duke.
 There’s a lot of history with those two teams, and I’m kind of curious as to how G-Rob III responds to their first big game of the year.
 A lot of people thought he was in line to take over the team with the departure of Burke and Hardaway Jr., but he’s still just the third leading scorer on the team.
 He’s got the length and athleticism to at least mildly bother Jabari Parker, so that’s something I’m looking forward to.

-Topics: College Basketball
+Tags: College Basketball